 The Spanos name is one of the most trusted and respected in the world of real estate development and construction.
 They are equally known for their philanthropy to education, health, and youth initiatives.
 As owners of the NFL team, the Los Angeles Chargers, they are committed to the welfare of the community at large and a winning spirit.
 Being native to Northern California through several generations, Napa Valley and the wine industry have always held their interest and admiration.
 Their affiliation with Bell Wine Cellars dates to 2002.

 Hillary started out as a military linguist and counter-terrorism analyst in the Washington, DC area, during which time she also had the opportunity to visit vineyards in Italy fairly regularly.
 The serenity and romance of the vineyards were a stark contrast to her Intelligence career and she felt at home every time she stepped foot on one.
 After leaving the Intelligence field, she moved to Sacramento to learn how to fly fixed-wing aircraft.
 She intended to be here for two years and then to fly airlifts in Africa, but gravitated instead to the wine industry via restaurant management as the General Manager and Sommelier for three Sacramento-area restaurant groups after finishing her MBA studies and Intro Sommelier exam.
 Her final position on the restaurant side of wine was running the wine program at Ella Dining Room and Bar in Sacramento.
 Hillary has completed several wine certification programs, her favorites among which include French Wine Scholar, Champagne Master Level, Napa Valley Wine Expert, and The Business of Wine.
 Hillary is an on-going student of the French language and is currently a Bordeaux Master candidate.
 In addition to studying wine and languages, Hillary enjoys spending time with her Siberian Husky and German Shepherd as well as traveling to Europe to visit the wine regions and major cities there.
-She has loved having the opportunity to maximize her backgrounds in business, wine, and leadership via her position as DTC Sales Manager at Bell Wine Cellars.
+She has loved having the opportunity to maximize her backgrounds in business, wine, and leadership via her position as Director of Sales at Bell Wine Cellars.